rsvp/chess/README.md

 * Devour the games of the masters.
 * Disciplined thinking will improve your concentration.
 * Discovered check is the dive-bomber of the chessboard.
+* Disturbance in the camp indicates authority is weak.
 * Do not allow your opponent to distract you.
 * Do not attack unless you have superior position.
 * Do not be afraid of losing, be afraid of playing a game and not learning something.